mynodebtc/mynode_docs/docs/tor/zeus.md

-# Using myNode with Zeus Wallet via Tor
+# Using MyNode with Zeus Wallet via Tor

 ## Enable Tor on your Mobile Device